kelmo974/forestry_learning/READ.md

 ## Overview

 This project addresses the gap between ground-level forestry inventory and satellite canopy height models.
-By joining thousands of tree measurements captured in the field with with spatial rasters, we can build a model to predict forest structure across the state of Tennessee.
+By joining thousands of tree measurements captured in the field with spatial rasters, we can build a model to predict forest structure across the state of Tennessee.

 Sourcing and storing the raw data was critical to provide a solid foundation prior to performing any type of analysis.
 A database was created in PostgresSQL to house this information.